 Using Your Funded Budget Towards Captions, Transcripts, and Video Management

 One option is to sign up for Self Serve web app, which allows you to get started on transcriptions and captions immediately without the wait for contracts or quotes.
-Self Serve gives you a preliminary amount of 120 free machine-based transcriptions, and then human-verified transcriptions and captions start at less than $1/minute.
+Self Serve gives you a free caption and transcript, and then human-verified transcriptions and captions start at less than $1/minute.

 Another option – especially if you know you have a large video library to manage – our Enterprise plans that are built around your specific needs.
 These accounts come with the help of an account executive to help satisfy more complex and/or larger amounts of media that need captioning or transcription.
 Through Enterprise you also have access to our full suite of video and audio data solutions – like 16+ foreign language translations, advanced media data, and our video wrapper.
 Most companies that face federal captioning requirements use the Enterprise level account in order to ensure all the ADA compliance requirements are being fully met.
 However, the choice is always yours!
 And the options are there for your personal selection.